ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

 * (bluefox) Updated releaser

 ### 2.3.8 (2021-08-31)
-* (Apollon77) Handle case where states are not set but used as value (Sentry IOBROKER-SCENES-13)
+* (Apollon77) Handle a case where states are not set but used as value (Sentry IOBROKER-SCENES-13)
 * (TyrionWarMage) Added the aggregation mode for the virtual groups.
 * (bluefox) Sentry data will not be sent in front-end if the diagnostic or sentry is disabled